trivialsoftware/trivialperms/README.md

 * `hasPerm(user, perm, object)` - Returns true if the user has that permission on that object, otherwise false.

 This is the heart of the system: checking permissions.
 It's very simply; you pass the user object, the permission descriptor (string), and the object descriptor (string).
+(We also support passing in the same format as you define the permissions, `'Object/perm'`.)
 Here are a few examples:

 ```javascript
 const tp = require('../dist/trivialperms');